Salary Range: $20.83 to $30.25 per hour; $43,493 to $63,162 per year

 A minimum of 400 hours (approximately three months) of work or volunteer experience* as a Corrections Agent, Corrections Security Caseworker or Probation Officer;

-(NOTE: To qualify, the above intern/work experience must include the preparation of pre-sentence investigation (PSI) reports and/or offender case summaries, in addition to providing case management services to offenders.)
+*(NOTE: To qualify, the above intern/work experience must include the preparation of pre-sentence investigation (PSI) reports, predisposition (PDI) reports, and/or offender case summaries, in addition to providing case management services to offenders.)

-A minimum of two years of experience supervising offenders in the Minnesota Department of Corrections as a Corrections Officer or Sentencing to Service Crew Leader.
+A minimum of two years of experience supervising offenders in the Minnesota Department of Corrections as a Corrections Officer, Sentencing to Service Crew Leader, or Corrections Manufacturing Specialist.

 A minimum of six months of professional-level experience in case management in a correctional or human services setting.